7 Places To Explore At The New Jersey Botanical Garden

 Take a guided hike through the woodlands

 On the third Sunday of each month, you can bring the whole fam to learn about the plants, geology, and animals unique to the gardens.
 Join up with a knowledgeable NJBG docent on an easy, kid-friendly hike on the trails in the woodlands, and see the notable parts you might miss if you were on your own.
-The walk is open to all ages; remember to wear sturdy shoes, and feel free to bring a hiking carrier for little ones who tire easily on a long walk.
+The walk is open to all ages but can be long, so a hiking carrier is a good idea for little ones who tire easily.
 And good to note—this event is free, but donations are always appreciated.

 New Jersey Botanical Garden